dudung/nou/content/posts/20/learn-tf-with-pattern.md

 ## learn first
 Read https://keras.io/guides/sequential_model/ since I do not understand.
 So this post does not work, since my prior knowledge is not adequate to create the model.

 ## draw Model
+Then I learn to draw the model.
+But, it requires that two Python packages must be installed first

 ```
 (tf) M:\py-jupyter-nb>pip install pydot
 Collecting pydot